 Being a parent today is a hard job.
-We are busy cooking, cleaning, taking kids to sports/dance practice and coordinating everyone’s schedules!
+We are busy cooking, cleaning, taking kids to soccer, band, dance, church, youth group and coordinating everyone’s schedules!
 This can be exhausting!
 At times we forget how impressionable kids are.
-The role model that we set for our own kids is important when it comes to healthy eating, spending money responsibility, being respectful to others, holding good morals and beliefs, and so much more.
+The role model that we are for our own kids is important when it comes to their spirituality, healthy eating, spending money responsibility, being respectful to others, holding good morals and beliefs, and so much more.
 We can easily forget that we are also a role model when it comes to using our electronic devices.
 We need to think about how much our kids see us “playing” on our smartphone or tablet.
 We think it is so cute when our kids take after us and play a sport that we played or find enjoyment in things we enjoy such as taking walks, riding mountain bikes or doing yoga.
-It is not so cute if our kids check a text message or Facebook notification while driving.
+It is not so cute if our kids check a snapchat story, text message or check Instagram notifications while driving.

 We need to remember that they are like sponges and are taking in everything in their environment.
-It is our responsibility to teach them responsibility when it comes to technology as well.
-I wanted to share with you some of our house rules that have been put into place because of the technologies of today.
-I have an 8-year-old son and an 11-year-old daughter and I want to teach them to be safe with technology.
-This is not something that I learned from my parents or grandparents, because tablets, smartphones, and the Internet where not around back then.
-When we were ready to introduce our kids to technology (about 3 years ago) for Christmas we had to decide what the rules and boundaries for using technology in our house would be.
+It is our duty to teach them responsibility when it comes to technology.
+I wanted to share with you some of our house rules that we have put into place because of the current technologies.
+I have an 11-year-old son and a 14-year-old daughter, and I want to teach them to be wise with technology.
+This is not something that I learned from my parents or grandparents, because tablets, smartphones, and the Internet were not around back then.
+When we were ready to introduce our kids to technology, we had to decide what the rules and boundaries for using technology in our house would be.
 We then had to share the rules and boundaries that were developed with the kids, so everyone was on the same page.
 These rules have evolved over time as the kids have matured and have shown responsibility with electronics.